spcl/serverless-benchmarks/docs/platforms.md

 policy covers these caller-side DynamoDB actions but grants broader access than SeBS requires.

-SeBS grants `dynamodb:PutItem`, `dynamodb:GetItem`, and `dynamodb:Query` on the same
-table prefix to the default execution role.
-Add those actions yourself when using a custom execution role.
+When it resolves the default execution role, SeBS grants `dynamodb:PutItem`, `dynamodb:GetItem`, and `dynamodb:Query` on the same table prefix.
+Add those actions yourself when using a configured or cached execution role.

 You can pass the credentials either using the default AWS-specific environment variables: